Keep Your Joints Young magazine cover

 Therefore, you may want to make sure you consume higher levels — such as 25 mcg daily / around 1000% of the Daily Value — to ensure your body is getting the amount of vitamin B12 it needs.

-(Again, as noted above, some supplements out there contain extremely high amounts of vitamin B12, such as over 2000 mcg daily — definitely do consider consulting with your healthcare provider before taking supplements with that level).
+(Again, as noted above, some supplements out there contain extremely high amounts of vitamin B12, such as 2000 mcg or much more daily — definitely do consider consulting with your healthcare provider before taking supplements with that level).

 The #1 Recommended Vitamin B Supplement: